SAVING EARLIER AMERICAN MUSIC (SEAM)

 For example, there were attempts made during the 19th century to preserve New England choral music from the 18th century by such organizations as the Billings and Holden Society but their efforts did not last very long.

-A more successful attempt to preserve choral music from earlier America was made by the Stoughton Musical Society, which compiled this large music collection (or tunebook) --
+A more successful attempt to preserve choral music from earlier America was made by the Stoughton Musical Society, which compiled this large music collection of choral mostly by American composers from the 18th and 19th centuries --

 The Stoughton Musical Society's Centennial Collection of Sacred Music (1878/reprint, 1980)